 - Gadget cozies: Cell phone cozies, camera pouches, Ipad cozies, tablet cozies, laptop cases, etc. However, this is a superwash wool yarn, so be aware that it will not work for felting these sorts of projects.

 - Appliques: crochet flowers, flower-loomed flowers, knitted flowers, and other shapes.

 Knitpicks makes some lovely sock, shawl and fingerless glove patterns available on their website through their independent designer program.

-I have also designed several crochet projects with this yarn; the patterns will be available in print publications in the future.
-I invite you to subscribe to my knitting and crochet newsletter if you would like to know when those patterns and any of my others become available; just scroll up to the top right hand side of your screen and enter your email address.
-Afterwards, you’ll receive a confirmation from our website that requires you to click a link in the email to confirm your newsletter subscription.
+I have also designed several crochet projects with this yarn; one of them is the pair of fingerless gloves pictured above, which is included in Sharon Silverman’s new pattern book called Delicate Crochet.
+The other projects will become available in the future; I invite you to subscribe to my knitting and crochet newsletter if you would like to be alerted to my latest patterns on an ongoing basis; just scroll up to the top right hand side of your screen and enter your email address.
+Afterwards, you’ll receive a confirmation from our website.

 Weaving With Knitpicks Hawthorne Speckle Yarn